zulily/reckon/README.md

     $ go get github.com/zulily/reckon

+Use one of the provided example binaries to sample from a redis instance and output results to static HTML files in the current directory:

+    $ reckoning-single-instance -host=yourserver -port=6379 -sample-rate=0.1 -min-samples=100

+Or to sample from multiple instances:

+    $ reckoning-multiple-instances -sample-rate=0.1 \
+        -redis=localhost:6379 \
+        -redis=localhost:6380 \
+        -redis=localhost:6381

-Use the package in a binary:
+Or, use the package in your own binary:

     package main